ABOUT

 ABOUT US

-Explore Osa Tours is owned and managed by Bahia Banano S.A., a Costarrican Corporation also in charge of the Banana Bay Marina, Hotel & Sportfishing Center located in Golfito, Costa Rica, and the Rancho Sanma located in Puerto Jimenez, Costa Rica among other properties.
+Explore Osa Tours is owned and managed by Bahia Banano S.A., a Costarrican Corporation also in charge of the Banana Bay Marina, Hotel & Sportfishing Center located in Golfito, Costa Rica, and the Rancho Tamales located in Puerto Jimenez, Costa Rica among other properties.

-Explore Osa Tours is in charge of the tour operation at the Rancho Sanma (formerly known as Rancho Tropical).
+Explore Osa Tours is in charge of the tour operation at the Rancho Tamales (formerly known as Rancho Tropical).
 The reservation office is located at the Banama Bay Marina, Hotel & Sportfishing Center in downtown Golfito.

 Horseback Riding